lter/LTER-core-metabase/README.md

 ## Features

+Quick [visualization of schema](http://sbc.lternet.edu/external/InformationManagement/LTER_IMC/tmp_lter_core_metabase/schemaSpy_docs/lter_metabase/relationships.html).
+Note that this is outdated as of June 7th 2019.

 - Perfect for metadata management in LTER sites
   - Designed for earth, environmental, and ecological sciences metadata
   - Reuse information across datasets and projects
   - Database constraints for more compliant and better quality metadata
 - Companion R package `MetaEgress` to create EML docs quickly and easily
 - (coming) support for EML 2.2

+## Known limitations

+- The database design records revision history to the dataset.
+However, it is only designed to describe the most recent version of the dataset.
+In other words, updating metadata means updating rows, not adding them.

+- The database can store geographic information in rectangles or points, but not polygons of arbitrary shape.
+If required, you can archive a shapefile or other geospatial dataset as an `otherEntity` along the other data entities in the data package.

 ## Installation